jcorporation/myMPD/README.md

 Usage: ./mympd
 ``

-## Wiki
+## Documentation

-For further information on installation and configuration, see the [myMPD wiki](https://github.com/jcorporation/myMPD/wiki)
+For further information on installation and configuration, see the [myMPD documentation](https://jcorporation.github.io/myMPD/)

 ## Copyright